ramyathay/strike_a_conversation/README.md

 Back End:
 Coded in Python, Flask framework is used as the back end server.
 The Server responds to the http calls from the front end by sending back JSON data.
-The app is built to function as a RESTFul API.
+The app is built to function as a RESTFul API.The web app is capable of all the CRUD operations.

 Database:
 The back end(Flask) server communicates with the MySql database using a Flask-SqlAlchemy extension.